UMAprotocol/UMIPs/UMIPs/umip-179.md

 | exclusivityDeadline | uint32 | The Unix timestamp on the destination chain after which any relayer can fill the deposit. |
 | message | bytes | Data that is forwarded to the recipient as part of a relay. |

-Notes:
-- Any attempted fill that occurs after `fillDeadline` has elapsed shall be rejected by the destination SpokePool.
-The corresponding deposit shall be refunded via the origin SpokePool in the relevant settlement bundle.
-- Any attempted fill

 #### FillStatus
 | Name | Value | Description |
 | :--- | :---- | :---------- |